-A: Starting Sunday January 7, 2018 at 11:30am until 12:30pm at the AJL Arena in Dieppe (Olympic Ice Surface area).
+A: Sunday at 11:30am until 12:30pm at the AJL Arena in Dieppe (Olympic Ice Surface area).
 We ask that parents arrive at the arena at least 15 minutes prior to start time in order to have their child ready before the start of the session.

 Q: How much will Learn to Skate cost for my child?

 A: Starting at $99 for the younger ones, all LTS program details including pricing can be found at the following link: (Click Here)